 Even when celebrating Christmas on a budget, you may need to come up with some extra money to avoid high credit card bills in January.

 If you are making a plan to save money for Christmas, it’s best to get an early start.
+Set up a Sinking Fund and put money toward the special savings account throughout the year.

-One of the best ways for how to save for Christmas is to take on a part-time gig or starting a side hustle in the months leading up to the holiday.
 You can also get serious about slashing some of your current spending – like not eating out – in order to accumulate savings for Christmas.
-For more ideas on how you can save money for Christmas, use my tips for Ways to Save Money.
+For more ideas on how you can save for Christmas, use my tips for Ways to Save Money.

 Final Words about Christmas on a Budget